 LOGISTICS: Use an airline search engine to find the flights which would lead you to Fukuoka Airport in Kyushu.
 From the airport, take the bus to Yufuin, which will take 1.5 hours to reach the tour hotel.
 You should arrive early enough to be ready for our happy hour on on May 9, 2023.
 If you intend to rent a bike, you will be informed of the time you should arrive to pick up and be fitted for your rental bike.
 Our tour ends after breakfast on May 20, 2023. .
 Cycling Japan will provide transportation to the airport or train station only on the last day of the tour.
 You can either take a plane or combine train and ferry travel to return to Fukuoka Airport.

-COST & ADMINISTRATION: The total tour cost is $4800.
-A deposit of $2500 is required upon registration and a second payment of $2300 will be due on February 2, 2023 .
+COST & ADMINISTRATION: The total tour cost is $4100.
+A deposit of $2500 is required upon registration and a second payment of $1600 will be due on November 7, 2022 .
 The total tour is based on a currency exchange rate of $1.00 equals 100 Yen.
 The current exchange rate is currently more favorable, but it fluctuates.
 Depending on currency exchange rates, there may be an adjustment in the amount of the final payment.
+(Note: The second payment has been reduced and the due date has been moved up to take advantage of a significant drop in exchange rates.
+11/4/2022)

 At the end of the tour, riders will receive a refund of any remaining unexpended money in the budget.
 The price does not include airfare, transportation from the airport to the starting hotel, extra nights in the hotel, lunches and other optional food along the routes and the cost of rental bike.
 The cost does include 11 nights lodging, 11 breakfasts, all happy hours, 6 dinners, and ferry fees, and transportation to the airport or train station on the last day of the tour.